Most injury-prone footballers ever

 Nothing might indeed be more irritating for football players than a period on the bench, incapable of going to the field because of recurrent injury, niggles, aches, and pains.
+Let's review the list of Most injury-prone footballers ever.

 That said, we've decided to take a look at the careers of some of the leading injury-prone soccer players, who have been and are best buddies with football injuries.